 - Pressure Measurement Tools

 The various test gauges come in different sensitivities.
-Most hobbyist dust collectors systems generate under 13" of maximum vacuum with the largest 3 hp units under 17".
+Most small shop dust collector systems generate under 13" of maximum vacuum with the largest 5 hp units under 17".
 Even the big 10 hp unit I measured only generated 22" of maximum vacuum.
-Likewise, our same small shop systems typically run with a static pressure (SP) range of between 4" to 12" water column inches.
+Likewise, our same small shop systems typically run with a static pressure (SP) range of between 2" to 14" water column inches.

 - Magnehelic® Gauge

-The Dwyer Instruments Magnehelic® Gauge provides the industry standard differential pressure gauge.
+The Dwyer Instruments Magnehelic® gauge provides the industry standard differential pressure gauge.
 Like the manometer, it can measure Max SP but only up to its maximum pressure range.
 Going over that can peg the needle and ruin the gauge.
 Never use too small of a Magnehelic® gauge to measure Max SP!
 Unlike the manometer, when connected to the two inputs on a compatible Dwyer Instruments model 166-6 or 167-6 pitot tube it also measures the pressure of moving air sometimes called velocity pressure.
 We use this velocity pressure to calculate FPM which we can use to also CFM.
-The Dwyer AV series Magnehelic® Gauge shown provides a second lower scale that automatically gives airspeed in FPM.
+The Dwyer AV series Magnehelic® gauge shown provides a second lower scale that shows airspeed in FPM.

 - Digital Gauges

 Digital Gauges are expensive, but are often easier to use, read and give more accurate readings, plus can work over a wider range.

 - Digital Manometer

 A digital manometer with a range of -20" to 20" W.C. or better can replace both the slack tube manometer and our Magnehelic® gauge.
 This gauge when coupled with a matching Dwyer Instruments 166-6 or 167-6 calibrated pitot tube can read Max SP plus both static pressure and velocity pressure needed to calculate FPM which we can then use with ducting size to calculate CFM.
 I use a Dwyer digital manometer and like its accuracy.
 The digital manometers provide readings that are far more accurate than analog gauges.
 These digital Gauges are expensive costing over $480 in 2021 which is four times more than the analog gauges.
 I personally use a Dwyer Instruments digital kit which contains the digital manometer with the longer reach 166-6 pitot which we need for measuring up to 12" diameter ducting.
 The kit also includes connection tubing, step drill, case, and two probes which in 2021 cost $483 direct from Dwyer Instruments.
 I also have the next model up Dwyer Instruments digital manometer that gives a reading of airspeed and costs more.
-Digital manometers rarely sell on eBay and then at around 80% of new cost.
+Digital manometers rarely sell on eBay, but when they come available typically sell for 80% of new cost.
 I bought one used that someone had used to measure dirty air and plugged up the internals.
 Its purchase price plus having Dwyer repair and recalibrate cost more than new.